There's a new bachelorette capital, and it's not Vegas

 The truck -- er, party barge -- has been outfitted to look like a boat.
 Cushioned benches line the periphery of the truck bed, and there's enough space for a gaggle of women plus their accoutrements.

-A group of friends, their bare arms weighted down with six packs, bottles of liquor and other party favors, are ready to get this shindig started.
+A group of girls, their bare arms weighted down with six packs, bottles of liquor and other party favors, are ready to get this shindig started.

 This is Nashville -- bachelorette capital of the world -- and the masses travel here to party.